wint3rmuted/Playlists-Cheatsheets/AD-Attacks/lateral-movement.md

 ## Lateral Movement
 ```
 Gain access in other machines
-We can use smbexec,wmiexec,psexec using the gained credentials for a semi interactive shell.Then we can find a way to gain a interactive shell or pipe a C2 Framework like empire for persistence or post exploitation.psexec is noisy and should be as a last resort
+We can use smbexec,wmiexec,psexec using the gained credentials for a semi interactive shell.
+Then we can find a way to gain a interactive shell or pipe a C2 Framework like empire for persistence or post exploitation.psexec is noisy and should be as a last resort

 NOTE: We can also use hashes instead of password